0xffiber/ffaust/README.md

 The tool is under active development:

-- [ ] Proper CLI args, advanced configuration for interface(s), IP ranges, etc
+- [ ] Advanced configuration for interface(s), IP ranges, etc (actually use it)
+- [ ] Support source IP spoofing (with flag)
 - [ ] Run multiple threads (test if this is going to be necessary againsts single IP address)
-- [ ] Logger to print progress
-- [ ] Support source IP spoofing (with flag)
-- [ ] Multiple targets (ip/port pairs), option to read config from stdin, resolve for hostnames
 - [ ] Settings for number of worker threads & total execution time
+- [ ] Option to read config from stdin, resolve for hostnames